Seryabiz/RAY_AI_CASE_STUDY/README.md

 ## Enterprise Document Intelligence Demo with RAG

 This repository demonstrates a **Retrieval-Augmented Generation (RAG)** pipeline for enterprise document analysis using free Hugging Face models.
 It ingests PDFs, tables, and images, extracts key information, and synthesizes structured outputs.
+I utilize **microsoft/phi-1_5** LLM to extract relevant insights from the input documents.
+For improved performance a robust LLM could be used like OpenAI to improve on the output.
+To ensure that the process is scalable and can handle millions of documents, a high power processor could be used to handle larger chunks of texts and images making it more efficient.
+On my

 ## Architecture Diagram